 In addition, employers must file an information return with the IRS by February 28, 2022 (or by March 31, 2022 for employers filing electronically).
 Companies filing 250 or more information statements in a year (determined separately with respect to Form 3921 and Form 3922 and not aggregated between them for purposes of this 250 threshold) must file these forms electronically.
 The information returns must be filed on Form 3921 for ISO transactions and Form 3922 for ESPP transfers.
 In other words, unlike for the employee information statements, no substitute form can be used for the information returns filed with the IRS.

 Please note that the Forms 3921/3922 that are filed with the IRS must be scannable.
 Employers can order the official IRS forms from the IRS, either by calling 1-800-TAX-FORM (1-800-829-3676) or via online and the IRS will mail the employers the scannable forms and other products.

 The failure to timely furnish the information statements, or timely file the information returns, can result in penalties to the employer including fines for each deficient statement or return.

 Keep in mind that other reporting obligations may arise upon the disposition of stock acquired under an ISO or an ESPP, such as including the employee’s income from the disposition of stock on Form W-2.

-Employers may want to begin to review their administration of any 2020 ISO and ESPP transactions in order to ensure that they will be able to timely prepare and file the requisite reports.
+Employers should review their administration of any 2021 ISO and ESPP transactions in order to ensure that they will be able to timely prepare and file the requisite reports.